keensoft/docker-alfresco/README.md

 ### Configuration tips

-We are including some other configuration operations at the [Wiki](https://github.com/keensoft/docker-alfresco/wiki)
+We are including some other configuration operations in this [Wiki](https://github.com/keensoft/docker-alfresco/wiki)